-“We’re maximizing at many of our properties the rooftops and balconies; really taking use of that outdoor space and enjoying the nature.
+“We’re maximizing in many of our properties the rooftops and balconies really taking use of that outdoor space and enjoying the nature.
 In my region there’s a lot of outdoor venues, we have that privilege,” she noted.

 Falgoust called the outdoor dining movement “kind of a no brainer” as he detailed some of the changes.

 “That’s been a big part of design for many, many years.
 I believe people have always enjoyed doing that and people are going to be innovative as they’ve found new ways to do that,” he said, noting that some cities have altered right of ways and parking regulations to enhance such options.